-These are the current Tanah Lot entrance fees as of 2022, but it’s a very popular tourist attraction so the ticket prices may change.
+These are the current Tanah Lot entrance fees for 2024, but it’s a very popular tourist attraction so the ticket prices seem to go up every year.

 How To Get There

 Tanah Lot temple is located on the southwest coast of Bali, Indonesia.